ripla/vaadin-microservices-example/README.md

 3. Create [Vaadin](https://vaadin.com) UI with help from [Spring4Vaadin](https://github.com/peholmst/vaadin4spring).
 From Vaadin perspective the UI is very simple.
 The UI uses Spring to handle the basic REST call, but uses [Ribbon](https://github.com/Netflix/ribbon) to load balance the calls and Eureka to discover the service.
 I also needed help from [Spring HATEOAS](http://projects.spring.io/spring-hateoas/) to map the responses, since Spring Data REST automatically uses HATOAS when mapping the Students REST interface.

-4. TODO: At this point the Students-service should scale by just adding more nodes, so I can test this by deploying to [Heroku](https://heroku.com).
+4. TODO: At this point the Students-service should scale by just adding more nodes, so I can test this by deploying to a cloud service.

-5. Next I want to be able to scale the Vaadin nodes by just adding more nodes, but since Heroku doesn't support sticky sessions I need to add support for shared sessions.
+5. TODO: Next I want to be able to scale the Vaadin nodes by just adding more nodes, but since Heroku doesn't support sticky sessions I need to add support for shared sessions.
 Luckily it's very easy with Spring Boot and [Memcached session manager](https://code.google.com/p/memcached-session-manager/)

-6. TODO Add hystrix-dashboard and check that Hystrix streams work
+6. TODO: Add hystrix-dashboard and check that Hystrix streams work

 7. TODO Add second service and Zulu for proxying service requests.
-Includes cross-service linking and UI additions.
-(Calendar, Map?)

 8. TODO Add Docker files for all services and deploy to AWS Beanstalk

 9. Add asynchronous calls with hystrix

+To get started:

+ * Launch RabbitMQ with port mapped to localhost for easier development `docker run --hostname my-rabbit -p 5672:5672 rabbitmq:3`

+ * Optionally launch RabbitMQ manager
+ `docker run -d --hostname my-rabbit --name some-rabbit rabbitmq:3`

+ *